deltachat/deltachat-pages/en/help.md

   message them or write to a group they're in as well.

+### How do disappearing messages work?

+You can turn on "disappearing messages" in the settings of a chat, at the top right of the chat window, by selecting a time span between 30 seconds and 5 weeks.

+Until the setting is turned off again, each chat member's Delta Chat app takes care of deleting the messages after the selected time span.
+The time span begins when the receiver's Delta Chat app first sees the message.
+The messages are deleted
+both in each email account on the server, and in the app itself.

+Note that you can rely on disappearing messages only as long as you trust your chat partners;
+malicious chat partners can screenshot or otherwise save a message before it is deleted.

+Apart from that,
+if one chat partner uninstalls Delta Chat, the messages will not get deleted from their device nor their email account.
+They will most likely also not be decryptable anymore (as long as they were encrypted in the first place).

 ### How can I delete my account?

 As you use an e-mail account for Delta Chat,